 Sprinkle both the sheets with the remaining pistachio mix.

-Bake for 12 minutes, remove the tray turn all the pieces over.
-Return the tray into the oven and continue to bake for 3-5 minutes until lightly golden.
+Bake for 12 minutes.
+Remove the tray and turn all the pieces over.
+Return the tray to the oven and continue to bake for 3-5 minutes until lightly golden.

-Using the crumbs on the baking tray for the center of the cake sprinkle it over.
+Use the crumbs on the baking tray for the centre of the cake and sprinkle it over.

-For making the 'red' either add dry edible rose petals, pomegranate seeds, or simple colour a teaspoon full of the phyllo crumbs with red food colouring by dropping it into a bowl and tossing it until red.
+For making the'red', either add dry edible rose petals, pomegranate seeds, or simply colour a teaspoon full of the phyllo crumbs with red food colouring by dropping it into a bowl and tossing it until red.